 To better understand the usefulness of these techniques, let's take a look at why they matter and how plants use their energy and what role hormones play.
 Plants can be successfully grown in a variety of fashions, adapting to the environment around them, but that adaptation is just to ensure the survival of the plant.

 Have you ever seen a plant grow too tall, without a thick stem?
-When this happens, the plant is considered “leggy” because it has long legs, but not a strong body.
-This is what happens when a plant doesn’t get enough light, so instead of growing thick from the bottom up, perfect for supporting a heavy canopy, it puts all its energy into growing taller so it can presumably reach more of the light.
+When this happens, the plant is considered “leggy” or “etiolated” because it has long legs, but not a strong body.
+This is what happens when a plant doesn't get enough light, so instead of growing thick from the bottom up, perfect for supporting a heavy canopy, it puts all its energy into growing taller so it can presumably reach more of the light.

 This is just one example of adaptation.
 But there are many more.
-Such a “leggy” adaptation is one that helps the plant survive, but not necessarily get big and bushy.
+Such a “leggy” adaptation is one that helps the plant survive, but not necessarily a healthy plant.

-So, what does this have to do with your new cannabis plant?
+So, what does this have to do with your cannabis plant?

-Cannabis plants will typically grow tall and skinny, which means that without the right training, they won't grow laterally.
+However, cannabis plants will typically grow tall and skinny, which means that without the right training, they won't grow laterally.
 Instead, you'll get one main stem with a single cola.
 When cannabis is flowering, the branches at the top of the plant start producing flowers and these are referred to as colas.
 Cannabis plants will naturally grow in the shape of a Christmas tree, very tall and skinny.

 This display is called “apical dominance”.
 It determines the directional growth of your cannabis plant.
 There are different types of apical dominance which lead to different production patterns both horizontally and vertically.

 Topping vs. Fimming Marijuana Plants

 Topping is a technique where you cut the central apex of the plant off to help encourage lateral growth.